swiftlang/swift-evolution/proposals/0525-rawspan-safe-loading-api.md

   /// available in the span.
   ///
   /// - Parameters:
-  ///   - value: The value to store as raw bytes.
+  ///   - repeatedValue: The value to store as raw bytes.
-  ///   - count: The number of copies of `value` to append to this span.
+  ///   - count: The number of copies of `repeatedValue` to append
+  ///       to this span.
-  ///   - type: The type of the instance to create. mutating func append<T>(
+  ///   - type: The type of the instance to store repeatedly. mutating func append<T>(
     repeating repeatedValue: T,
     count: Int,